hfarhaditolie/Ultrasonic-SoC/README.md

 Precomputed / derived data:

-- Waveform images (spectrograms/waveform plots) are stored in the waveform_images/ folder (one image per acquisition; filenames correspond to the original CSVs where applicable).
+- Waveform images (spectrograms/waveform plots) are stored in the waveform_images/ folder (one image per acquisition;).
 - Signal arrays for the sensor pair (3, 4) have been pre-saved as:
   - signal_data.npy — NumPy array of shape (N, L) containing the raw signal vectors
   - SoCs.npy — NumPy array of shape (N,) containing the matching SoC values